GGFR-Shawn/IMS_Exile/README.txt

 #include "CfgRemoteExec.hpp"
 #include "CfgFunctions.hpp"

 DMS Setup:
-Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.
+- Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.

+- Open the DMS config.sqf and edit the following lines:

+DMS_MaxStaticMissions				= 2;						// Maximum number of Static Missions running at the same time.
+It's recommended you set this to the same amount of static missions that you have in total.
+This config will be ignored by "DMS_StaticMissionsOnServerStart".

-Open the DMS map_configs directory and edit the tanoa_config.sqf:
+- Open the DMS map_configs directory and edit the tanoa_config.sqf:

 DMS_StaticMissionsOnServerStart append
 [